FabricMC/fabric-docs/develop/commands/creating-commands.md

   or `CommandManager.argument` instead of `LiteralArgumentBuilder.literal` or `RequiredArgumentBuilder.argument`.

 * Check `sendFeedback()` method - You may have forgotten to provide a boolean as the second argument.
 Also remember that, since Minecraft 1.20, the first parameter is `Supplier<Text>` instead of `Text`.

-* Command should return an integer - When registering commands, the `executes()` method accepts a `Command` object, which is usually a lambda.
+* A Command should return an integer - When registering commands, the `executes()` method accepts a `Command` object, which is usually a lambda.
 The lambda should return an integer, instead of other types.

 ###### Can I register commands in runtime?

 ::: warning
 You can do this, but it is not recommended.
-You would get the `CommandManager` from the server and add anything commands you wish to it's `CommandDispatcher`.
+You would get the `CommandManager` from the server and add anything commands you wish to its `CommandDispatcher`.

 After that, you need to send the command tree to every player again using `CommandManager.sendCommandTree(ServerPlayerEntity)`.

-This is required because the client locally caches the command tree it receives during login (or when operator packets are sent) for local completions rich error messages.
+This is required because the client locally caches the command tree it receives during login (or when operator packets are sent) for local completions-rich error messages.
 :::

 ###### Can I unregister commands in runtime?